amin-amani/CCNA/200-301-Tra2210_9/Readme.md

 ## erase configs and vlans

-vlans are no saved o startup_config chcke flash using below command:
+vlans are no saved in  startup_config they are in vlan.dat in flash. chcke flash using below command:

 ```
 show flash: